Delivering your news, mindfully

 The solution

-Our goal with MindFull was to reimagine how users engage with news by giving them not just filtering tools, but thoughtful language that fosters calm, trust, and autonomy.
+The goal of MindFull was to reimagine how users engage with news by giving them not just filtering tools, but thoughtful language that fosters calm, trust, and autonomy.

 My work focused on shaping content that reinforced user agency at every touchpoint: opt-in notifications, softened error messages, empathetic onboarding prompts, and intentional microcopy that offered clarity without pressure.